Alcohol Addiction and Counselling

 - We treat people with drinking problems on a daily basis and will not unfairly judge or label you.

-- We have a number of Psychologists on the team that have specialised in Drug and Alcohol Problems.
+- We have a number of Psychologists on the team that have spent many years treating people with Drug and Alcohol Problems.
 They have gained postgraduate training in the area and have worked for a range of Government organisations that specialise in the treatment of drug and alcohol addiction.

 Social Binge Drinker